neilpradhan/Datapipeline_for_e_commerce/README.md

 ### Future Improvements

 - Implement additional data validation checks.
-- Optimize schema for better performance with large datasets.
+- Use Dbt for Transformation
+- Building a robust testing pipeline
 - Use advanced features of BigQuery like partitioning and clustering.